 Many of these travelers from Asia settled all over North America.
-We know their descendants as the different tribes of Native Americans (also called American Indians, First People, or First Nations).
+We know their descendants as Indigenous people (also called, depending on the region, First Peoples, First Nations, Native Americans, and American Indians).

 Long before people crossed the Bering Strait and populated North and South America, wild horses lived on the North American continent.
 Their fossils have been found by scientists.
 Very early horses were quite different from the horses we see today: they were only one foot tall!
 No one knows why, but these horses disappeared, maybe by traveling across the Bering Strait, or perhaps because major changes in the climate caused them to die out.
 There were no more horses in North or